-- The proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the total amount contributed by the Network Licensee (ie the Network Licensee's Contribution which is in excess of the Network Licensee's Compulsory Contribution plus the Network Licensee Compulsory Contribution) versus the Outstanding NIC Project Funding and the Network Licensee Contribution will be retained by the Network Licensee as additional profit; and - The proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the Outstanding Funding Required versus the Outstanding NIC Funding and the Network Licensee's Compulsory Contribution will be returned to customers.
+- The proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the total amount contributed by the Network Licensee (i.e. the Network Licensee's Contribution which is in excess of the Network Licensee Compulsory Contribution plus the Network Licensee Compulsory Contribution) versus the Outstanding NIC Project Funding and the Network Licensee Contribution will be retained by the Network Licensee as additional profit, and - The proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the Outstanding Funding Request versus the Outstanding NIC Funding and the Network Licensee Compulsory Contribution will be returned to customers.

 10.4.
-In each Relevant Year, the Authority will calculate the royalties earned through NIC Projects that are to be returned to customers.
-These are Returned Royalty Income.
-Returned Royalty Income will be included in the Funding Direction as outlined in chapter 7.
+Every Formula Year, the Authority will calculate the royalties earned through NIC Projects that are to be returned to customers.
+These are NIC Royalties as defined in paragraph 5.12.
+NIC Royalties will be included in the Funding Direction as outlined in Section B: Chapter 2.